 Issues in past races, for example, the industry bailout, have become old news, however this year has concentrated more on the bigger issues of trading and their consequences for industry and jobs.
 THe is could influence automobile costs and decisions for American purchasers too.

-Here, from the 2016 candidates’ remarks and policy papers, is where they stand on cars:
+Here, from the 2016 candidates’ remarks and contract papers, is where they stand on cars:

 Free Trade Agreements

 Clinton has said modifications to NAFTA are required and that she doesn’t quite endorse the TPP in its present shape on account of shortcomings.
 She additionally has talked positively of those deals in the past and has confronted the opposing claims from Trump.

 By and large on exchange, Clinton says in position papers that she will “keep nations like China from manhandling worldwide exchange principles and reject exchange assertions, similar to the TPP, that don’t meet requirements.”

 Trump has intensely assaulted NAFTA as out of line, including pushing a 35 percent tax upgrade on vehicles from Mexico, however it is vague how he could do as such.
 He likewise has said he would haul out of NAFTA on the off chance that no one could show signs of improving terms.
 In an address in August at the Detroit Economic Club, Trump said his economic contracts “includes a full renegotiation of NAFTA, which is a calamity for our nation.
 If we can’t get a better deal, we will leave.”
 But he likewise said, “Trade has big benefits.
 And I am in favor totally of trade.
 But I want trade deals for our country that create more jobs. … Isolationism is not an option.”

 As for the TPP, according to comments on his campaign website: “There will be no Trans-Pacific Partnership.”